microsoft/perfview/documentation/TraceEvent/TraceEventProgrammersGuide.md

 In fact most of the parsers included in the TraceEvent library were generated using the **TraceParserGen** tool.

+The **TraceParserGen** tool is one of the things that is built when you build the PerfView repository.
+It ends up in the src\TraceParserGen\bin\Debug\net40 directory and you can run it from there.

 ### Getting the XML Manifest

 There are two main cases for ETW files that you may want `TraceEventParser` parsers for: